What Attracts Rats? The Signs That Indicate You Rat Infestation

 Many homeowners at one point run the risk of rat infestation.
 The rodent infestation turns into an explosive episode if not handled properly.
 Over and above, the disease they carry puts your family at risk.
 Rats can spread 35 different diseases; some of them include salmonella, rat-bite fever, infectious jaundice, marine typhus.
 Their fur, urine can trigger asthma attacks and allergies.

 If you are thinking about what attracts rats, then this blog is written for you.
-Read on to learn more about rodent infestation.
+Read on to learn more about prevent rodent infestation.

 Things That Attract Rats